Batson reverted to the Titans' practice squad Tuesday, per the NFL's official transaction log.

 Batson caught two of his three targets for 36 yards in Sunday's 34-10 win against the Patriots.

 With Taywan Taylor sidelined, Batson matched the target totals of both Tajae Sharpe and Jonnu Smith.
-While his small frame and lack of college production make him a longshot to consistently produce, he does boast impressive athleticism.
+While his small frame and lack of college production make him a long shot to consistently produce, he does boast impressive athleticism.
 Though the Titans' offense has shown improvement across the last two weeks, they remain a low-volume passing offense, making his odds even longer to become a meaningful fantasy contributor this season.

 Coach Mike Vrabel said Batson would receive more opportunities in the Titans' future games after the wideout recorded two receptions for 21 yards on three targets during Monday's 28-14 win over the Cowboys.

-Taywan Taylor early departure due to a foot injury in addition to Tajae Sharpe taking the field at less-than-full health resulted in Batson earning his most playing time of his brief NFL career in Week 9.
+Taywan Taylor's early departure due to a foot injury in addition to Tajae Sharpe taking the field at less-than-full health resulted in Batson earning his most playing time of his brief NFL career in Week 9.
 The undrafted rookie out of Texas Tech played 30 of the team's 70 offensive snaps, apparently making a positive impression on the coaching staff in the process.
 Even if Vrabel remains committed to getting Batson more work in three-wideout formations, it's hard to imagine the 22-year-old offering much week-to-week fantasy utility in a weak Tennessee passing attack.
-Even Corey Davis, the team's top target, has remained an inconsistent contributor with 50 of fewer receiving yards in four of the Titans' eight games.
+Even Corey Davis, the team's top target, has remained an inconsistent contributor with 50 or fewer receiving yards in four of the Titans' eight games.